Blog

 Since the landscape is always changing, we surveyed 400+ U.S. consumers* to explore how consumers are feeling towards shopping and spending this year.
 Despite the advancements of e-commerce and technology in retail, we found that in-store experiences are far from dead.

-In fact, across generations, while 38% of consumers prefer an online and home delivery experience, 46% prefer shopping in store.
-Other popular options include online shopping and in-person pick-up (8%) and trying it out in store and purchasing online (5%).
+In fact, across generations, while 38% of consumers prefer an online and home delivery experience, 46% prefer shopping in shop.
+Other popular options include online shopping and in-person pick-up (8%) and trying it out in shop and purchasing online (5%).

 Of course, proximity and accessibility to retailers, time, stage of life, etc. could all be variables that play into these perspectives.
 But the key take-away for all retailers is the importance of understanding these diverse consumer preferences and adapting strategies accordingly to meet their online and in-store needs.